benjaminweymouth/Proof-of-Authority-Blockchain-Project/POA Development Chain/README.md

 Setting up accounts for two (or more) nodes for the network with a separate datadir for each using geth.

-Using geth, initialize each node with the new networkname.json.
+Using geth, initialize each node with the new account.

 ./geth --datadir node1 account new <br>